xudong7/multi-swe-bench/README.md

   year={2024}
 }
 ```
+## 📜 License
+This project is licensed under Apache License 2.0.
+See the [LICENSE](/LICENSE) flie for details.
 ## 🏢 About [ByteDance Seed Team](https://team.doubao.com/)

 Founded in 2023, ByteDance Seed Team is dedicated to crafting the industry's most advanced AI foundation models.
 The team aspires to become a world-class research team and make significant contributions to the advancement of science and society.